 - Establish a good routine around eating times so your child knows what to expect.
 Having all parts of mealtimes be familiar when food is new can help ground a child.

 - Reduce conflict and negative associations with eating time.
 Think about eating times as a time to connect with your child, not as a time to “get” them to eat something.

 - Reduce sensory inputs in other areas.
 For example, use a solid color plate rather than one with pictures or patterns, keep portions of food small, dim the lights, reduce background noise, etc.

 - Use descriptive words about the food, so your child can learn to explain what they do or do not like about foods.
 This can help you determine other foods to offer to expand their diet.
 101 Descriptive Words for Food Explorers is a great book to help kids learn descriptive words.

-- Incorporate sensory input into daily routines, such as, electric toothbrush, touching food to help in the kitchen, and access to sensory play experiences.
+- Incorporate sensory input into daily routines to build tolerance.
+This could include, using an electric toothbrush, touching food to help in the kitchen, and playing in different sensory mediums/getting messy (3).

 Some of the links in this post are affiliate links.
 That means On Your Table LLC gets commissions for purchases made through links in this post.
 As an Amazon Associate, On Your Table LLC earns from qualifying purchases.
 All opinions remain my own.

-Kim Slack is a Registered Dietitian and founder of On Your Table LLC.
-She coaches parents on feeding strategies and parenting styles that support children to expand the foods they eat.
-Kim has helped many families have happier, calmer mealtimes and grow competent eaters.
+Kim Slack is a Registered Dietitian, Quality Improvement Professional, Parent Coach and founder of On Your Table, LLC.
+She supports parents, so that they can support their children to learn to eat a varied diet.
+Kim has helped countless families have happier, calmer mealtimes and grow competent eaters.
 Kim also has 2 boys of her own at home.
-Learn more about her here.
+Learn more about her from her about page.